ddnexus/pagy/docs/sandbox/playground.md

 ...and point your browser to http://127.0.0.1:8000
 !!!

-_Run for example `pagy clone keyset` to inspect the keyset app file._
+_Run for example `pagy clone keyset` to inspect the cloned keyset app file._

 ### Troubleshooting